-(v) Foreign currency transactions -
+(x) Foreign currency transactions -

-Currency transactions are recorded, at initial recognition, using the local currency.
-For this purpose, the amounts in foreign currency are translated to the functional currency by applying the exchange rate on the transaction date.
+Foreign currency transactions are recorded, at initial recognition, using the local currency.
+For this purpose, the amounts in foreign currency are translated to the functional currency by applying the exchange rate on the transaction date, which is the date on which the conditions for their recognition are met.